psherman42/riscv-easy-as-pi/README.md

 ## Wiring the Hardware

+It takes only a few wires to connect a PI to a RISC-V chip.
+Throw in a few more if you wish to use serial or parallel I/O pins like the UART, SPI, I2C, or GPIO ports.

+Oh, and please don't forget one wire for signal ground.

 |  RPi    |               | LoFive-R1          |
 |    ---: |     :---:     | :---               |
 | GPIO  6 | 31 -------  5 | TCK                <td rowspan="6">JTAG connections</td> |